unicef/publicgoods-toolkit/procurement.md

   https://www.gao.gov/assets/600/593091.pdf

-This style of development is closely connected to open source: the availability of swappable open source components makes modular development not only possible but practically inevitable, and it rewards companies for participating in the open source projects they depend on the most.
+This style of development is closely connected to open source: the availability of swappable open-source components makes modular development not only possible but practically inevitable, and it rewards companies for participating in the open-source projects they depend on the most.

 KEY RECOMMENDATION: For a good introduction to modular architecture,